-Therein lies the true value of executive coaching; by fine tuning and improving the performance of one individual we can have a large positive influence on the business as a whole.
+Therein lies the true value of executive coaching; by fine-tuning and improving the performance of one individual we can have a large positive influence on the business as a whole.

 A homegrown talent, Josh has been working in the L&D space for the last 8 years, creating management and leadership training content for our clients and occasionally stepping into the training room as a facilitator.
 Josh found his real calling in coaching though.
-Believing in relationship first, Josh works closely with clients to cultivate a truly safe space in which individuals are free to dig deep into what’s going on for them.
-Enabling exploration, discovering new insights, and committing to positive change; this is what coaching is all about for Josh.
+Believing in relationships first, Josh works closely with clients to cultivate a truly safe space in which individuals are free to dig deep into what’s going on for them.
+Enabling exploration, discovering new insights, and committing to positive change; is what coaching is all about for Josh.

-In his spare time Josh is also a professional musician, signed to a record label in the USA, making albums and playing shows with his band Lion of Judah.
+In his spare time, Josh is also a professional musician, signed to a record label in the USA, making albums and playing shows with his band Lion of Judah.

-What to look for in a life coach for executives
+What to Look for in a life coach for Executives

 Executive coaching FAQs